DOMjudge/domjudge-scripts/provision-contest/ansible/EOC/README.md

 ## DOMjudge EOC ansible helper
-This ansible playbook should automate must of the tasks DOMjudge needs to perform for the End Of Contest procedures during the ICPC WF's.
+This ansible playbook should automate most of the tasks DOMjudge needs to perform for the End Of Contest procedures during the ICPC WF's.
 It was created for the WF 2021 in Dhaka, which took place in 2022.

 Two types of authentication are used and supported.
 Session based auth and basic auth.
  - Session based auth retrieves a CSRF token and fakes a login action.